 The roots of Valentine’s Day

-The first known Valentine was sent by the Duke of Orleans from the Tower of London in 1415.
+The Duke of Orleans sent the first known Valentine from the Tower of London in 1415.
 At the end of the fifth century, Pope Gelasius I officially replaced the ancient Rome festival Lupercalia with St. Valentine’s Day, naming the day after the patron saint of lovers.

 1. South Korea: Not just Valentine’s Day

 For young South Korean couples, Valentine’s Day is very special, but it’s only one of many events dedicated to love.
-On February 14, women give gifts to men, consisting of flowers, chocolates, and candies.
-The men return the favor on March 14, a day known as “White Day.”
+On February 14, women give gifts to men consisting of flowers, chocolates, and candies.
+The men reciprocate and buy presents for women on March 14, known as “White Day.”

-Singles aren’t left out, either, though their dedicated day is a tad bitter.
-On April 14, known as “Black Day,” single people gather with friends to eat jajangmyeon black noodles, and some even wear black to mourn their single status.
+Singles aren’t left out, though their dedicated day is a tad bitter.
+On April 14, known as “Black Day,” single people gather with friends to eat black noodles called jajangmyeon—some even wear black to mourn their single status.

-However, South Korea shifts the focus back to love on June 14, which is the “Day of Kisses.”
+However, South Korea shifts the focus back to love on June 14, the “Day of Kisses.”

 2. Italian traditions new and old

-A long time ago, Italians celebrated Saint Valentine’s Day as part of the Spring Festival.
-Lovers would gather in gardens, reading poetry and sharing music with one another.
+A long time ago, Italians celebrated Saint Valentine’s Day as part of the ancient Roman festival for spring.
+Lovers would gather in gardens, reading poetry and sharing music.
+Then, the Catholic Church introduced Valentine’s Day in honor of Saint Valentine.

 Another tradition in Italy encouraged young unmarried girls to awaken early, as it was said the first man they spotted before dawn would be their husband within the year.
 In Verona, the city of Romeo and Juliet, locals decorate the squares with heart-shaped lanterns.